1. Preface and Selected Terms

 - Data on the history of the business relationship

-On the basis of your consent (Art.
+Based on your consent (Art.
 6 para.
 1 lit. a) DSGVO)

 Data processing for the fulfilment of contracts (Art.
 6 para.
-1 lit. b) DSGVO
+1 lit. b) DSGVO)

-Further recipients of your data
+Other recipients of your data

 For the execution of a contractual relationship

-Disclosure due to a legal obligation
+Transfer due to a legal obligation

 General information on deletion periods for personal data